dwyl/learn-dart/README.md

 #### The `final` keyword

-`final` can be used to create a constant variable.
+`final` can be used to create a constant.
-The variable _has_ to be declared and initialised at the same time!
+A constant _must_ be declared and initialised at the same time and cannot be changed once it has been declared.

 ```dart
 final a = 42;